How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[B3] to recover the chatbot from a failure: }in \cite{portela2017new} and \cite{silvervarg2013iterative}, \textit{proactivity} is employed to naturally recover from a failure.
+\textbf{[B3] to recover the chatbot from a failure: }in \citet{portela2017new} and \citet{silvervarg2013iterative}, \textit{proactivity} is employed to naturally recover from a failure.
 In both studies, the approach was to introduce a new topic when the chatbot failed to understand the user or could not find an answer, preventing the chatbot from getting stuck and keeping the conversation alive.
-Additionally, in \cite{silvervarg2013iterative}, the chatbot inserted new topics when users are either abusive or non-sensical.
+Additionally, in \citet{silvervarg2013iterative}, the chatbot inserted new topics when users are either abusive or non-sensical.
 We call the strategies to handle failure and abusive behavior as \textit{damage control}, and we discuss this characteristic in Section \ref{sec:damagecontrol}.

-\textbf{[B4] to improve conversation productivity: }in task-oriented interactions, such as searching or shopping, \textit{proactivity} can improve the conversation productivity \cite{jain2018evaluating}.
-In interviews with first-time users of chatbots, \cite{jain2018evaluating} found that chatbots should ask follow-up questions to resolve and maintain the context of the conversation and reduce the search space until achieving the goal. \cite{avula2018searchbots} found similar results for collaborative search; 28 out of 98 participants self-reported that chatbot's proactive interventions saved collaborators time.
+\textbf{[B4] to improve conversation productivity: }in task-oriented interactions, such as searching or shopping, \textit{proactivity} can improve the conversation's productivity \citep{jain2018evaluating}.
+In interviews with first-time users of chatbots, \citet{jain2018evaluating} found that chatbots should ask follow-up questions to resolve and maintain the context of the conversation and reduce the time searching before achieving the goal. \citet{avula2018searchbots} found similar results for collaborative searches; 28 out of 98 participants self-reported that chatbot's proactive interventions saved collaborators time.